 This provides various ACPI methods to the Operating System, and is recommended to be on unless system instability is noticed.

-This option is used to enable or disable a computer's network card from acting as a boot device.
-You can disable this option to increase BIOS boot time unless you plan to boot your network card as a listener.
-(Mostly for server environments only).
+This option is used to enable or disable a computer’s network card from acting as a boot device.
+You can disable this option to decrease BIOS boot time unless you plan to boot your network card as a listener (Mostly for server environments only).

 This is used to select the Multi-Processor Specification (MPS) version to be used with the operating system.
 In most cases, it should be set to [1.4] or [Auto].

 This setting determines which graphics card will be booted and utilized first.
 Standard options for this setting are [OnBoard] [PCI] [PCI-E].
-Depending on whether you have a dedicated graphics card or onboard graphics on your motherboard determines this setting.
+This setting is determined by whether you have a dedicated graphics card or onboard graphics on your motherboard.